 Breeds: Dalmatian & Border Collie

 The Bodatian is a fantastic canine companion for those who have plenty of outdoor space, and the facilities or the time to exercise and work him.
-This intelligent dog will need at least 60 minutes of intense activity every day and will become destructive and unhappy if not.
+This intelligent dog that’s half Border Collie will need at least 60 minutes of intense activity every day.
+They can become destructive and unhappy if not.
 It is likely that he will be protective of his family, and whilst he may not herd his family, he will be suspicious of outsiders.
 If you like an independent canine, then the Bodatian makes a great choice.

 Again, his coat will be dependent on his Border Collies coat length, but simply take a look at his parent’s coat and you can expect it to fall somewhere in the middle.
 His coloring will likely be black and white in color just like both of his parents, and you can expect that he will measure between 18 and 24 inches in height, and weigh anywhere between 40 and 60 pounds.